venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/schemavalidator.md

     > [!NOTE]
     >  For an example of a schema ready to be validated by the SchemaValidator utility, see Sample3A4.xml in \<*drive*\>\Program Files\Microsoft BizTalk \<version\> Accelerator for RosettaNet\SDK\SchemaValidator.

-15. In [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], click **SchemaValidator.cs**, and then press CTRL and F5 to run the utility.
+15. In [!INCLUDE [btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], click <strong>SchemaValidator.cs</strong>, and then press CTRL and F5 to run the utility.

 ## Remarks
- Because the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] SDK includes the SchemaValidator code, you can add logic to the utility.
+ Because the [!INCLUDE [btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] SDK includes the SchemaValidator code, you can add logic to the utility.
 For example, you can make it a command-line utility.

 ## See Also
  [Utilities](../../adapters-and-accelerators/accelerator-rosettanet/utilities1.md)